b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 The correlation coefficient is just the covariance (numerator) divided by the product of two standard deviations (denominator).
 The lowest absolute value (`abs(getCov(v1, v2))`) possible for covariance is 0.
-The maximum absolute value possible for covariance is `Stats.std(v1) * Stats.std(v2)`.
+The maximum absolute value possible for covariance is equal to `Stats.std(v1) * Stats.std(v2)`.
 Therefore, the correlation coefficient (often abbreviated as `r`) takes values from 0 to 1 for positive covariance and from 0 to -1 for negative covariance.

 Let's see how it works.